The captivating island of Sardinia is a true Mediterranean gem that holds a secret: its dazzling flamingos!

 These key tips protect both you and the flamingos.

-Flamingos are an icon in Sardinia so if you’re visiting then seeing flamingos definitely has to be on your list of things to do.
+Flamingos are literally an icon in Sardinia so if you’re visiting then seeing flamingos definitely has to be on your list of things to do.

 Nothing beats seeing these glorious flamingos in their natural habitat.